 FAMLO is only available with a doctor's prescription.
 It is not addictive.

-This medicine is not recommended for use in infants, children or adolescents under 18 years of age.
+This medicine is not recommended for use in children under 12 years of age.

 When you must not take it

-Do not take FAMLO for cold sores if you have an allergy to:
+Do not take FAMLO if you have an allergy to:

 - famciclovir, the active ingredient

 - any of the other ingredients of FAMLO listed at the end of this leaflet.

 Some of the symptoms of an allergic reaction may include:

 - shortness of breath, wheezing or difficulty breathing

 - swelling of the face, lips, tongue or other parts of the body